Rehearsal and Performance Guidelines

 Seating: 378 seats, in a steep rake

-Musical Instruments: One 9’concert grand ( Steinway D #5 )
+Musical Instruments: One 9’ concert grand (Steinway D #5)

-Architectural Details
+Venue Details

-To turn on lights, there is a single light button as you come in from the main lobby entrance on the 4000 level.
+Modified Thrust stage with a pit that is covered when not in use.
+To turn on lights, press the single button with the green light as you come in from the main lobby entrance on the 4000 level.
 Aisle One, to the left, inside the metal bars against the back row.
-A little green light indicator.
-The main light control is on the SM panel located Stage Right all the way.
+The main light control is on the SM panel located Stage Right.

-Cohen Family Studio Theater
+Studio Theater

 Musical Instruments: One 7’ concert grand (Steinway D #5)

-Architectural Details
+Venue Details

 Robert J. Werner Recital Hall